 I didn’t get to this as I only discovered it the day before we are leaving and you have to make an appointment – but, apparently, there some absolutely incredible looking 3D Trick Art murals on the top of the headquarters of a bed company close to Dream Mall

 It’s very hard to find information on it in English online.
-This post by Travel in Asia is the only post I’ve found explaining it all – the reservation link on that post no longer works though, so you want want to go to the showroom direct and see if you can get in, or, if they can help you make an appointment.
+This is the only post I’ve found explaining it all – the reservation link on that post no longer works though, so you want want to go to the showroom direct and see if you can get in, or, if they can help you make an appointment.

-If you use google translate, it’s pretty easy to fill in – or, ask someone at your hotel to help as you need to book your visit in advance.
+Or, ask someone at your hotel to help you workout how to book your visit in advance.
 This Facebook page might help.

 Wall to wall primary colours greets you as you enter the ticket hall of this underground station as its home to an amazing piece of art – The Dome of Light.